azsk/AzTS-docs/05-CrossTenant Subscription Scan/README.md

 ## 1. Onboard AzTS Solution per Tenant

-If you want to manage scanning of each Tenant separately, you can onboard AzTS solution per Tenant.
+Standalone installation, scanning and reporting can be done by onboarding  AzTS solution per Tenant.
-You will need to follow same [setup steps]((../01-Setup%20and%20Getting%20started/Readme.md)) for each Tenant.
+You will need to follow [setup steps]((../01-Setup%20and%20Getting%20started/Readme.md)) for each Tenant.

+Below diagram depicts high level flow for standlone setup.
 ![Internals](../Images/05-CrossTenant_StandaloneSetup.png)